-Auto Save (Auto Save/ Prompt/ Do Not Save) With this feature on, messages

-With this feature on, message: are automatically saved in Sent when transmitted.

-2. Auto Delete (On/Off)

-With this feature on, read messages are automatically deleted when you exceed the storage limit.
+- Auto Save (Auto Save/ Prompt/ Do Not Save) With this feature on, messages are automatically saved in Sent when transmitted. - Auto Delete (On/ Off) With this feature on, read messages are automatically deleted when you exceed the storage limit.

 3. Entry Mode